hsmaan/Iniquitate/README.md

 3. Run the different configurations utilized in the study through the Snakemake pipeline:

     - Change the configuration option at the top of `workflow/Snakefile`.
-The following configs were utilized for different analyses in the study:
+The following configs were utilized for different main analyses in the study:

+        - config_control.json
+        - config_lowcap_modified.json
-        - config_control
+        - config_pdac_comp_reanno.json
-        - config_lowcap_modified
+        - config_control_ti_only.json
-        - config_pdac_comp
+        - config_umap.json

     - Run the Snakemake pipeline specific to the selected config: